sudoaza/jupyter-notebooks/agerank/Hunting-for-a-Longevity-Test-under-100.md

 Finally we build a Gradient Boost model to predict age from the biomarkers measurement.
 We use 80% of the data as training and keep 20% to test on unknown data.
 I did not do any hyperparameter fine-tunning and kept it with the default parameters given by ChatGPT.

-This gives us a Mean Absolute Error of 9.4 and a significant Correlation of 0.815.
+This gives us a Mean Absolute Error of 9.4 (+-years) and a significant Correlation of 0.815.

 ![Age vs. Predicted Age for train and test data](images/y_vs_y_pred1.png)
 ![Predicting power of each biomarekr](images/predict_shap_2.png)